KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-MTA-NextBus by tie624](https://github.com/tie624/MMM-MTA-NextBus)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
-2. - I - No image found.
+2. Issue: No image found.
 3. Typo: Found 'Magic Mirror' in file `MMM-MTA-NextBus.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-Multimonth by BKeyport](https://github.com/BKeyport/MMM-Multimonth)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Multimonth.js`: Replace it with `MagicMirror²`.

 ## [MMM-mumble by ThePirateWhoSmellsOfSunflowers](https://github.com/ThePirateWhoSmellsOfSunflowers/MMM-mumble)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-MusicButler by jrettsch](https://github.com/jrettsch/MMM-MusicButler)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-MusicOnDemand by ptrk95](https://github.com/ptrk95/MMM-MusicOnDemand)